What to Pack in an Emergency Kit

 🩹 5.
 First Aid & Hygiene

-Personal medications (3-day supply minimum)
+Personal medications (3-day supply minimum) - These you will have to figure out yourself.

 🔦 6.
 Tools & Navigation